 We all love to live in a world where everything we do is a winner.
 But someone, somewhere must come last.
 It’s the nature of life itself.
 We must understand our limitations and that failure is a feature of our world.

 That’s not to say you should dwell on it.
 But recognise failure has a place in the business landscape.
-Don’t come to a freelancer with the belief you are destined to be Zuckerberg in denial of failure.
+Don’t come to an experienced freelancer with the belief you are destined to be Zuckerberg in denial of failure.

 In the early stages of freelancer engagement, this lack of foresight and ability to recognise failure comes out in requests for sweat equity, working for free and assuming we have time to make your side project fly.